Leo (2023 American film)

-Leo is a 2023 animated musical comedy film directed by Robert Marianetti, Robert Smigel and David Wachtenheim (in Marianetti and Wachtenheim's feature directorial debuts), written by Smigel, Adam Sandler, and Paul Sado, and produced by Sandler and Mireille Soria.
-The second animated feature from Sandler's production company Happy Madison Productions which came 21 years after Eight Crazy Nights (2002), it stars the voices of Adam Sandler as the titular character, Bill Burr, Cecily Strong, and Jason Alexander with supporting voice roles provided by Sadie Sandler, Sunny Sandler, Rob Schneider, Jo Koy, Allison Strong, Jackie Sandler, Heidi Gardner, Robert Smigel, and Nick Swardson.
+Leo is a 2023 American animated musical comedy film directed by Robert Marianetti, Robert Smigel, and David Wachtenheim (in Marianetti and Wachtenheim's feature length directorial debuts), written by Smigel, Adam Sandler, and Paul Sado, and produced by Sandler and Mireille Soria.
+The second animated feature from Sandler's production company Happy Madison Productions which came 21 years after Eight Crazy Nights (2002), it stars the voices of Adam Sandler as the titular character, Bill Burr, Cecily Strong, and Jason Alexander, with supporting voice roles provided by Sadie Sandler, Sunny Sandler, Rob Schneider, Jo Koy, Allison Strong, Jackie Sandler, Heidi Gardner, Robert Smigel, and Nick Swardson.
 The film tells the story of a tuatara longing for the wild and worried about dying who is taken home by different students per the assignment of a strict substitute teacher, but gets himself caught up in the troubles of each student and offers life advice to each of them.

-Leo was released by Netflix on November 21, 2023, to generally positive reviews by critics, who praised the animation, vocal performances and musical numbers.
+Leo was released by Netflix on November 21, 2023, to generally positive reviews by critics, who praised the animation, vocal performances, and musical numbers.

 Plot

 Longtime class pets Leo the tuatara and Squirtle the Florida box turtle live in a fifth-grade classroom at a Fort Myers elementary school.
 During a parent-teacher conference, the pregnant fifth-grade teacher Mrs. Salinas announces her maternity leave.
 As the parents come to express their displeasure with the substitute teacher whom Principal Spahn (Note: Despite being called Principal Spahn in the film, he is listed in the credits as "Principal".) has selected to cover for Mrs. Salinas, Leo overhears one of them say that tuataras live to be 75 years old and despairs when he realizes he is 74 and has not accomplished his dreams of going to the Everglades.

 The next day, the strict substitute Virginia Malkin (Note: Despite her first name being revealed as Virginia, she is listed in the credits as "Ms. Malkin".) arrives where she sends Mrs. Salinas on her way and is quickly loathed by the students.

 Leo is taken home for the weekend by Summer, an overly talkative girl.
 While trying to make his escape, Leo accidentally reveals to Summer that he can talk and suggests to her that she ask more questions to improve her conversations with classmates.
 As a result, Summer becomes more popular.
 One by one, her fellow students Eli, Jayda, two boys both named Cole, Skyler, Logan, Mia, Kabir, TJ, Zane, and Anthony take Leo home each weekend, confiding in him with their own issues and concerns, to which he provides wisdom and support, improving each of their lives.
-However, Leo requests that each student keep his talking ability a secret from the others and doesn't tell any of them that the others know he can talk.
+However, Leo requests that each student keep his talking ability a secret from the others.